How can eczema be treated?

 Treatments for more severe cases of eczema include:

-- Systemic corticosteroids - If topical treatments are not effective, your doctor may prescribe systemic corticosteroids.
-These are either injected or taken orally, but they are not for long-term use.
+Systemic corticosteroids - If topical treatments are not effective, your doctor may prescribe systemic corticosteroids.
+These are either administered by injection or taken orally, but they are not intended for long-term use.

 What can you do at home to help prevent flare-ups?